AritraPal3/Employee-Tracking/README.md

 New employee onboarding: Streamline the process of adding new employees to the organization, including assigning tasks and setting permissions.
 Database integration: The application seamlessly integrates with Microsoft SQL Server Management Studio to store and retrieve data securely.
 Technologies Used
-.NET Framework or .NET Core
+.NET Framework or .NET Core ,
-ASP.NET MVC or ASP.NET Core MVC
 Microsoft SQL Server Management Studio
-Entity Framework

 Installation
 Clone the repository:
 bash